Spiti Valley in winters: Self Drive Road Trip guide

-The Spiti Valley in winters is really different and unique as there are only a few visitors and you feel the whole valley belongs to you.
-You get ample time to talk, stay and interact with the Spitian’s.
+The winter Spiti Valley is really different and unique as there are only a few visitors and you feel the whole valley belongs to you.
+You get ample time to talk, stay, and interact with the Spitian’s.
 They make you taste the most wonderful delectable local cuisines.

-So, a winter trip to this picture postcard land is a must for adventure enthusiasts and road trip lovers.
+So, a winter Spiti trip, to this picture postcard land is a must for adventure enthusiasts and road trip lovers.
 And here is a self-drive road trip guide for Spiti Valley in winters.

 And remember the routes beyond Kaza are closed too.
-So, the farthest one can reach is Kaza and the villages around it i.e Kibber, Komic, Langza, Hikkim, Tashigong.
+So, the farthest one can reach is Kaza and the villages around it i.e Kibber, Komic, Langza, Hikkim, Tashigong, Chicham Khas.

 Also read: 10 days itinerary for Lahaul Spiti Road Trip

-In winters, expect to find snow patches on roads beyond Shimla.
+During winter Spiti trip, expect to find snow patches on roads beyond Shimla.
 So, be really slow and cautious while driving on snow.
 And strictly avoid driving on black ice, as it is too slippery and can be dangerous.
 To avoid skidding, keep some luggage or stones in the boot space of the vehicle.
 Also, one can deflate the tires for better grip on snow.